Is A Denominational Baptism Scriptural? Is It Valid? Is It A Sin?

 Since the Holy Spirit had nothing to do with denominational baptism, then although they might have obeyed the water part of the plan, but their baptism is still invalid because it was based upon the teachings of a corruptible seed and not an incorruptible seed.

-With Bible Baptism, One Is Added To The Church Of Christ….With Denominational Baptism They Are Not
+With Bible Baptism, One Is Added to the Church of Christ….With Denominational Baptism They are Not

 When a person is baptized into Christ, then God adds them to the church.
-Acts 2:47:

 47 “praising God and enjoying the favor of all the people.
 And the Lord added to their number daily those who were being saved.”
-NIV

 Those who believe denominational baptism deny this point.
 They believe God adds this person to the church regardless of their core beliefs concerning the church.
-The church are the heirs of the the kingdom of God.
+The church are the heirs of the kingdom of God.

-In Matthew 16:18-19, the Bible reads,
+In Matthew 16:18-19, the Bible reads:

 “And I say also unto thee, That thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it.
 And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven.”
-KJV

 However, this is untrue according to the context of John 3:5.
 The Bible teaches unless an individual is born of the water AND of the Spirit, he CANNOT enter into the kingdom of God (the church).
 All individuals baptized with a denominational baptism may have been born of the water, but due to their resolve that denominationalism is right, they have not been born of the Spirit because this person has been baptized with a “corruptible seed”.